 NBA senior writer Kevin Ding (@KevinDing) covers the league for Bleacher Report, based out of Los Angeles.

-He started out driven to fill up every page in the daily journal his mom gave him one childhood Christmas and wound up at Northwestern University’s Medill School of Journalism, The Miami Herald and the Orange County Register before B/R.
+Initially driven to fill up every page in the daily journal his mom gave him one childhood Christmas, Ding wound up at Northwestern University’s Medill School of Journalism, The Miami Herald and the Orange County Register before B/R.

 Kevin - I thought your article entitled "Curry Redefining Greatness in Post-MJ Era" was a refreshing angle on the whole '95-'96 Bulls versus '15-'16 Warriors discussion.
 I thought the observations on the difference in personalities between MJ and SC was particularly astute.